Levon0Asatryan/first-git-calculator-/readme.md

-# Git and Github first experience
+# First experience , calculator

-first work
+It is my first repository , with calculator init